All Episodes

 The woman is a dynamo.

-Two of the former uh CEOs of Fannie Mae are working on the Obama campaign as economic advisors.
+Two of the former CEOs of Fannie Mae are working on the Obama campaign as economic advisors.

 Franklin Reigns and a guy named Jim Johnson.

-Good lord, folks.
+Good Lord, folks.

 We spent the whole day yesterday explaining how the free market had nothing to do with this.